tam-ng0905/pdm-assignment/README.md

 ## Analysis
+- Initially, the search query took 14 seconds with the indexes.
+After I added the pagination so that the query only returns about 10 items each time.
+The runtime reduced down to 1s.
-- Right now, the search query takes about 3s.
+Right now, the search query takes about 3s.
 The reason is because it has to check the linking table for the book and its current user.
-Before, it only took less or about 1s.
 In the professional project, I think I can make it run faster by sharding the database by its user.